DioxusLabs/dioxus/examples/openid_connect_demo/README.md

 # OpenID Connect example to show how to authenticate an user

-The environment variables in `.cargo/config.toml` must be set in order for this example to work(if this example is just being compiled from the root workspace, the `.cargo/config.toml` from the root workspace must be set as stated in the [Cargo book](https://doc.rust-lang.org/cargo/reference/config.html)).
+The environment variables in [`.cargo/config.toml`](./.cargo/config.toml) must be set in order for this example to work.

 Once they are set, you can run `dx serve --platform web` or `dx serve --platform desktop`.